JohannesBuchner/simbad2kstars/README.rst

 		"timezone": "America/Santiago"
 	}

    When you run query.py, the RA/Dec will be sampled in the time window.
-	Between *start* and *stop* one point every *steps* seconds (in the example above, every 20 minutes) is created.
+   Between *start* and *stop* one point every *steps* seconds (in the Example above, every 20 minutes) is created.
    Points outside the hour ranges are discarded (in the example the night is between 8pm and 2am).
    The timezone is in the common `tz format <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>`_.

    At every remaining point the altitude of each object is computed.

    Objects get scores for the maximum altitude reached, and if the altitude is never above *minalt* (in degrees), they are removed from the catalogue.

 3. Run query.py as above.
 This is of course a very crude tool.
 KStars has a